 This recipe makes 2 quarts of blueberry pie filling, which is the exact amount you need to make a standard 9" blueberry pie.

 The pie filling needs to be completely chilled before you can add it to the pie crust.
 So make your pie filling one day ahead of time.
 Then roll out the pie dough, assemble the pie, and bake!
 You can bake the pie at 425ºF for 25 minutes on the lower shelf, and then reduce the oven temp to 400ºF and move the pie up to the middle shelf for an additional 20-30 minutes.
 Bake just until the top crust is nice and golden brown.
 No need for the pie filling to bubble since it has been precooked.
+See this tutorial on baking a double crust fruit pie for additional information if you need it.

-More Pie Filling Recipes:
+More Pie Filling Recipes

-PrintFull Recipe
+Full Recipe

 Blueberry Pie Filling